Kodambakkam

 Kodambakkam (also known as K-Town or Kollywood) is a business and residential neighbourhood in Central Chennai, Tamil Nadu, India.
 The neighbourhood is served by Kodambakkam railway station of the Chennai Suburban Railway Network.
-Kodambakkam has a high concentration of film studios and has been known for its status as the hub of the Tamil film industry, lending its name to the industry's monicker Kollywood.
+Kodambakkam has a high concentration of film studios and has been known for its status as the hub of the Tamil film industry, lending its name to the industry's monicker Kollywood, a portmanteau of Kodambakkam and Hollywood.

 Location

 Kodambakkam is situated at 13.0481 N latitude and 80.2214 E longitude.
 It is one of the westerly located neighbourhoods of Chennai city.
 It is bounded by the neighbourhoods of Nungambakkam to the east, West Mambalam and T. Nagar to the south, Vadapalani to the west, Choolaimedu to the north and K. K. Nagar and Ashok Nagar to the south-west.

 Kodambakkam is located at a distance of 8 kilometres from Fort St. George.

 Etymology

 It is believed that the name "Kodambakkam" itself might have been derived from the Urdu word Ghoda Bagh meaning "garden of horses".
 Another version says that "Kodambakkam" derives its name from "Karkodagan Pakkam".
 Karkodagan is the name of a famous snake in Hindu mythology.
 It is said that the snake worshiped Lord Shiva here.
 There is still a temple for Lord Shiva by the name Vengeeshwarar in Kodambakkam.
 Several sculptures and images of the snake Karkodagan can be seen in the temple, even today.
 There is another etymology for this name from Soundarya Lahari according to Sudha Seshayyan.
-"Kodu-am-bakkam" Kodu means hill, am - denotes arrow.
+"Kodu-am-bakkam" Kodu means hill, am – denotes arrow.
 The place is associated with lord Shiva using the meru mountain as bow for destroying Tripura.